egeis/jekyll-modern-business/_projects/2016-09-21-project-two.md

 subheading: The Republic strikes!
 carousel:
  - src: http://placehold.it/750x500
-   text: image from placehold.it
+   alt: image from placehold.it
    title: PlaceHolder One
    caption: PlaceHolder One
  - src: http://placehold.it/750x500
-   text: image from placehold.it
+   alt: image from placehold.it
    title: PlaceHolder Two
    caption: PlaceHolder Two
  - src: http://placehold.it/750x500
-   text: image from placehold.it
+   alt: image from placehold.it
    title: PlaceHolder Three
    caption: PlaceHolder Three
 ---